-It was the outsiders — artists and journalists — who revealed and popularized this island to the world in the mid-1800s.
+The outsiders — artists and journalists — revealed and popularized this island to the world in the mid-1800s.
 Painters of the Hudson River School, including Thomas Cole and Frederic Church, glorified Mount Desert Island with their brushstrokes, inspiring patrons and friends to flock there.
 These were the “rusticators.”
-Undaunted by crude accommodations and simple food, they sought out local fishermen and farmers to put them up for a modest fee.
+Undaunted by crude accommodations and simple food, they sought local fishermen and farmers to put them up for a modest fee.
 Summer after summer, the rusticators returned to renew friendships with local islanders and, most of all, to savor the fresh salt air, beautiful scenery, and relaxed pace.
 Soon the villagers’ cottages and fishermen’s huts filled to overflowing, and by 1880, 30 hotels competed for vacationers’ dollars.
 Tourism would soon become the primary industry.

 During these times, the Wabanaki people came to sell their handmade ash and birchbark baskets to travelers and to harvest precious basket-making resources like sweetgrass.
 Elaborate Wabanaki dance performances at venues such as Sieur de Monts and the town of Bar Harbor entertained summer tourists and summer residents alike.
 Led by Wabanaki guides, canoe trips around Frenchman Bay and the Cranberry Islands were a convenient and pleasurable way for visitors to reach the outer islands.

 For a select handful of Americans, the 1880s and the “Gay Nineties” meant affluence on a scale without precedent.
 Mount Desert, still remote from the cities of the east, became a retreat for prominent people of the times.
 The Rockefellers, Morgans, Fords, Vanderbilts, Carnegies, and Astors spent their summers here.
 Not content with the simple lodgings that were available, these families transformed the landscape of Mount Desert Island with elegant estates, euphemistically called “cottages.”
 Luxury, refinement, and large gatherings replaced the buckboard rides, picnics, and day-long hikes of an earlier era.